AbdulMoeez1278/AbdulMoeez1278/README.md

 ## 🌟 Current Projects
 - **Hospital Management System:** Developing a responsive front-end for a healthcare management application as my final year project.
 - **Personal Portfolio:** Building a professional website to showcase my projects, skills, and achievements.
+- **WordPress Development:** Creating customized WordPress themes and plugins for small businesses and personal blogs.

 ---

 ## 🏆 Goals
 - Contribute to impactful open-source projects
 - Build a portfolio of innovative and scalable web applications
-- Enhance my expertise in modern front-end frameworks
+- Enhance my expertise in modern front-end frameworks and WordPress development

 ---